lucasmetzen/foundryvtt-messenger/README.md

 - Dedicated window for sending and receiving whispers with chat history
 - Send a message to multiple recipients at the same time:
   ![message sent to two users](https://github.com/lucasmetzen/foundryvtt-messenger/blob/main/docs/README-message-sent-to-two-users.webp?raw=true)
+- Visual and auditory notification for incoming whisper (optional)
+- No need to type `/whisper` command and recipient's username in Foundry VTT's chat box
 - Shows a user's avatar or associated actor's image in addition to their name if set in world's user configuration:
   ![message sent to two users](https://github.com/lucasmetzen/foundryvtt-messenger/blob/main/docs/README-user-avatar.webp?raw=true)
-- No need to type `/whisper` command and recipient's username
-- Visual and auditory notification for incoming whisper (optional)
 - Messenger window opens upon receiving a whisper (optional)

 Note: The module is not a replacement for Foundry VTT's built-in whisper messaging but is an additional graphical interface.